Hosta ‘Krossa Regal’

-It is always nice to see the clumps get larger with each year.
+It is always nice to see the clumps get larger each year.
 It makes you feel you have done it right.

 During 2016 it appeared to me there was a problem… It seemed as though the clump of ‘Krossa Regal’ were getting crowded out.
-You can’t see it in this photo, but in front to the right is the every growing Hosta sieboldiana ‘Elegans.
+You can’t see it in this photo, but in front to the right is the ever-growing Hosta sieboldiana ‘Elegans.
 To the left is Hosta ‘Red October’ (in the front of the bed) and Hosta ‘Guacamole’ on the back corner.

 Well, I knew something needed to be done for sure because Hosta ‘Krossa Regal’ was far more deserving than to be crowded out on the back row…